 If you are not well at school you should see your teacher for a note and then report to reception.
 They will phone home for permission for you to go home if needed.
 A sick bay is also available.
-We cannot provide medical treatment beyond first aid assistance for a limited time.

 International Students